Founding Artists — Drift Gallery

 Drift Gallery is curated intentionally.
 To keep the quality high and the community focused, there are artists and use cases that aren’t a fit.

 Repost and curation accounts.
 If you don’t create original work — if your feed is reshares, roundups, or other artists’ pieces — Drift Gallery isn’t the right platform.
-Every studio should represent an artist’s own creative output.
+Every gallery should represent an artist’s own creative output.

 Prompt sellers without art.
 Drift Gallery is art-first.
 Products (Recipes, Blueprints) are attached to artwork, not sold in isolation.
 If you’re looking to sell prompt packs without the creative work behind them, this isn’t the right fit.